Ladramhaiola/ComPasc/project/README.md

 ## Accessing the elements
 The stack curretly has ebp and then return address.
 Therefore, to access the first pushed parameter on the stack, we do:
 ```
-mov ebp+4, a
+mov ebp+8, a
 ```
 and so on.
+It will only start after ebp+8 because 4 and 0 are occupied by return address and pushed ebp

 ## Exit Sequence :white_check_mark:
 ```